MileHacker Logo

 León's attractions feature stunning architecture and historical depth.

-These sites are central to understanding the city's heritage and offer memorable experiences for visitors.
+These places are central to understanding the city's heritage and offer memorable experiences for visitors.

 Must-Visit Landmarks

-• León Cathedral: A masterpiece of French Gothic architecture with extensive stained-glass windows.
+• León Cathedral: A masterpiece of French Architecture from the gothic period with extensive stained-glass windows.

 • Basilica of San Isidoro: Significant Romanesque basilica, home to the Royal Pantheon of León's Kings.